abstractmachines/cpp-algorithms/cpp11/README.md

 - If you create your own class, inherit from std::exception.
 Study the UML diagrams for std::exception. [cpp reference](http://en.cppreference.com/w/cpp/error/exception) [tutorials point](https://www.tutorialspoint.com/cplusplus/cpp_exceptions_handling.htm)
 - You can throw bare integers or arrays but it's considered bad style; instead, throw some variation of std::exception.
+Subclass it.
 - If you absolutely have to use raw pointers, follow best practices and place delete calls in the destructor.
--
+- Validate input specifically: best practices
+"I/O errors are not exceptional."
+Try to use the inherent qualities - aka the virtual methods in istream base classes for cin subclass to validate input.
+This includes std::cin.fail(), std::cin.clear() bits, std::cin.ignore() clear
+buffers, and the istream >> operator doing type checking.
+See also, using std::isAlpha() to validate std::string types, and getopt to validate and parse command line args argc, argv.

 ### Use Error Codes for low-level system use cases requiring granularity
 Error codes are commonly used in C and COM programming for explicit handling of "every" possible situation, and detail-oriented low-level reporting.
 Error codes return an integer data type. `"Exit 0" success` and `"Exit 1"  failure` are integer error codes that low level/Linux systems programmers are accustomed to seeing.

 Many C and COM programs also use globals to check error status after every function invocation and check it against the last stack push.

 Sometimes exceptions aren't always the answer (see "the exception that crashed an airline").

 ##### Error code use cases
 - Low level system calls return a type of abort/trap, and we want to know